From 1707 to 2016

 The logo is the perfect synthesis of this union: the snake of Asklepios, symbol of Medicine, entwined around the Infinity sign, symbol of Time.

-Our first collection, ‘pulse watch’, produced in a limited edition of 350, modernised the pulsometric scale by integrating it into a luxury watch made in Switzerland.
+Our first collection, the Pulse Watch, produced in a limited edition of 350 pieces, reinterpreted the pulsometric scale within a Swiss-made luxury watch.

-In 2025, we will launch a new collection, dedicated to the world of rescue in extreme conditions, while retaining the codes of luxury and vital parameter measurements.
+In 2026, we will launch a new collection dedicated to the world of rescue and extreme conditions — while remaining faithful to the codes of luxury and vital parameter measurement that define DOPLR.